 ABOUT THE OWNER:

 That's me, Rob Halgren.
 Some of my students call me Dr. Rob but that isn't necessary.
 My formal training is in cancer biology (Ph.D. from Northwestern University, after a B.S. in Biochemistry from Michigan State).
 While I did do research for quite some time, I no longer maintain an active research program.
-I teach biology part time at Lansing Community College, manage and run the Michigan State Science Olympiad tournament, and am a relatively new member of the Holt Public Schools Board of Education.
+I teach biology part time at Lansing Community College, manage and run the Michigan State Science Olympiad tournament, and am a member of the Holt Public Schools Board of Education.
 In my copious free time, I am also a long serving accredited judge in the American Orchid Society - which you really should consider joining if you have managed to read this far.